What is a triple net lease property?

 Some examples of quality net-lease tenants that we work with are: Family Dollar, Walgreens, CVS, the U.S. Government, Taco Bell, Dollar General, Checker Auto Parts, Goodyear Tire, Fresenius Medical Care, Barnes and Noble, Microsoft, PetsMart, Jiffy Lube, Federal Express, Applebees, Tractor Supply Co., and Marie Calendars.

 Many real estate investors own their properties as a sidelight to their full-time jobs or as part of their retirement.
 Many have (or want to spend) little time to devote to their real estate investments.
-As baby-boomers approach retirement, they seek to eliminate the hassle of active property management, and take advantage of a more passive income approach.
+As baby-boomers approach retirement, they seek to eliminate the hassle of active property management, or sell agricultural property and take advantage of a more passive income approach.
 Triple-net lease properties can provide appreciation potential as well as a secure monthly income without the landlord responsibilities normally associated with real estate ownership.
 Many “burned-out” landlords turn to net-lease real estate as the property investment of choice.
 However, triple net lease properties are typically for investors with $1M or more to invest.
 Because of this, TICs and DSTs have grown immensely in popularity because they provide investors a method of investing in triple net lease properties with as little as $50k.
 They also allow investors who could invest in a whole triple net lease property, to diversify into multiple properties.

 1031 Exchange Place, LC specializes in providing triple net lease properties and other forms of passive real estate investments to investors and those involved in a 1031 exchange.
 Please don’t hesitate to talk to an advisor to learn more.
 We work with many clients from California, Texas, Florida, and New York but offer our services nationwide.